Friday, September 22, 2023

 Here's the scoop:

 You may recall that we moved into a new house in a 55+ community in January 2022.
 We absolutely loved the house, and we couldn’t have asked for better neighbors.
+They were a bunch of wonderful people!

 In addition, the community offered an endless number of amenities and events, and the neighborhood sometimes held various outdoor get-togethers in the green space behind the homes.